International Student Admission and Registration Policy

 Academic Requirements

 The minimum academic requirement is graduation from an accredited secondary school or its equivalent.
 International student applicants must arrange for the College’s Admissions Office to receive official academic records from all secondary, college, university or professional institutions they have attended.
 The College reserves the right to determine the appropriateness of the certification.
-Photocopies are not acceptable.
-Photocopies or electronic copies are accepted only with prior approval from the college’s Primary Designated School Official (PDSO).
-A certified literal translation must be included with the official document if the record is not in English.
+Documents not in English must be translated into English and submitted with a copy of the original document.
+Translations must be certified by a school or public official as a true copy/translation of the original document.

 Financial Requirements

 a.
-International student applicants who desire an I-20 form to obtain a F-1 or M-1 visa must provide documentation verifying that all educational and living expenses will be provided for their first year of enrollment at the College.
-(Financial Responsibilities Statement) The College reserves the right to determine the accuracy of the financial certification.
+International student applicants must provide documentation verifying that all educational and living expenses will be provided for their first year of enrollment at the College (additional information regarding documentation will be provided via email in the Student Requirement Packet, Financial Responsibilities Statement).
+The College reserves the right to determine the accuracy of the financial certification.
+Financial statements must be recent (within the last 60 days).

 b.
-International students are expected to have at their disposal sufficient funds to meet all educational and living expenses throughout the time it will take to complete their educational program.
-Financial aid is not available for international students through the college.
-Off- campus employment is not available during the first year of academic study.
-Off- campus employment opportunities are limited after the first year and are subject to the regulations of the Department of Homeland Security.
+International students are expected to have sufficient funds to meet all educational and living expenses through the duration of their educational program.
+Financial aid is not available for international students through the College.
+Off-campus employment is not available during the first year of academic study.
+Off-campus employment opportunities are limited after the first year and are subject to the regulations of the Department of Homeland Security unless special situations are identified.

 c.
 Students must pay their tuition and fee balance in full no later than the fifth day of the academic term or have an approved payment plan in place per Minnesota State system Procedure 5.12.3 Payment Related Dates and Registration Cancellation.
 Failure to do so will result in a cancellation of that term’s courses and the termination of their SEVIS record.